Different kinds of Virtual Private Networks (VPNs)

 - VPNs for Business or Pleasure — Provides you with a tailored service and facilitates your set-up, deployment, and management of VPN connections for businesses.

-- Multi-protocol and Single-protocol VPNs — Multi-protocol VPNs provide you with more options which are essential to bypass censorship, remove VPN blocks and stream your content smoothly.
+- Multi-protocol and Single-protocol VPNs — Multi-protocol VPNs provide you with more options that are essential to bypass censorship, remove VPN blocks and stream your content smoothly.

 - No-Logging VPNs and the Rest — Promises to ensure that your sensitive information with regards to your connection will not be collected, stored, or shared.